eileectrxity/2-3-0-solo-project_palette-picker/README.md

 ## Copying to the clipboard
 This used to be a pain, but now it's not!
 Check out this [article explaining how to copy with the clipboard API](https://chiamakaikeanyi.dev/how-to-copy-text-with-ease-in-javascript-using-the-clipboard-api/).
 This is a crucial feature, don't forget it!

 And don't forget that users need some confirmation of a copy, so alter the buttons text for a second to say "Copied hex!" for 1 second before switching back.
-Remember `setTimeout`?
+Look into `setTimeout`.

 # Tech Rubric
 In order to see how well you're doing with this project, here are all the things we need would like to see from you.
 If you get all of these, then you know that you're where you need to be!